-Your physician can help you by providing information, and can prescribe a preventive treatment , a bridge therapy or other supportive medications that can help.
+Your physician can help you by providing information and can prescribe a preventive treatment , bridge therapy, or other supportive medications that can help.
 Your physician can also sign a sick leave if needed.
 As the rebound headaches can be tough, sometimes it’s better to plan for some rest.

 Get the support of your network

 You should not be alone in this.
 Explain to your close ones what you are doing and why.
 Get your partner, friends, and close ones to support you.
 If they witness distress during the withdrawal, they should be able to encourage you, not tell you to give in and take medications.